SEB-9-BH/class-wiki/README.md

 Once you have resolved these merge conflicts by editing the code and removing the markers, you can `add` and `commit` normally.

 During group project merge conflicts will likely occur giving you an opportunity to learn more about them then.
+See [this link](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) for more details.

 ***
 ### Daily Coding Challenges